ahmedshalaby29/Particle-Text-Renderer/README.md

 ## Features

-- **Particle Animation**: Create dynamic particle animations around your text.
+- **Particle Animation**: Create dynamic particle animations from your text.
 - **Customization**: Easily customize the appearance and behavior of the particles.
 - **Responsive Design**: The project is designed to work seamlessly on various screen sizes.